 - Human Popsicle: Sgt Savage is found cryogenically frozen.

-- Karma Houdini: Krieger doesn't get his comeuppance at the end of the special, since it was intended to be the start of a series.
+- Karma Houdini: Krieger doesn't get his comeuppance at the end of the special and likely survived his shuttle exploding at the end, since it was intended to be the start of a series.
 At least his plan was stopped.

 - Mecha-Mooks: The IRON Stormtroopers.